roboconf/roboconf.github.io/en/user-guide-snapshot/faq.md

 ## What is Roboconf's position with respect to standards?

 In terms of concepts, Roboconf is very close from [TOSCA](http://en.wikipedia.org/wiki/OASIS_TOSCA).
-We should investigate this deeper in the future, since Roboconf may be seen as a deployment orchestrator.
+We should investigate this deeper in the future, since Roboconf may be seen as a deployment orchestrator (**but not only**).

 ## How about Puppet, Chef or CFEngine?